Ted London

-Ted London is an American scholar and teacher on Base of the Pyramid (BoP) issues.
+Ted London is an American scholar and teacher on Base of the Pyramid (BoP) business strategies.
 He is the Ford Motor Company Clinical Professor of Business Administration at the Stephen M. Ross School of Business at the University of Michigan.
 London is an internationally recognized expert on the intersection of business strategy and poverty alleviation.
+In 2016 London authored The Base of the Pyramid Promise: Building Businesses with Impact and Scale, which translates over 25 years of research and experience into actionable strategies, frameworks, and tools for managers seeking inclusive growth.
+The book won the Responsible Research in Management Award in 2018 and the Humanistic Management Book Award in 2019.